-NAS_Snapshot Uses the NDMP V4 snapshot extension to create the snapshot on the NAS-attached disk.
-(UNIX or Windows) See "Setting up a policy for NAS snapshots" on page 115.
-OST_FIM The name of the snapshot method that is selected in a policy configured for snapshot replication using Replication Director.
+NAS\Snapshot Uses the NDMP V4 snapshot extension to create the snapshot on the NAS-attached disk.
+(UNIX or Windows) See "Setting up a policy for NAS snapshots" on page 86.
+OST\FIM The name of the snapshot method that is selected in a policy configured for snapshot replication using Replication Director.
 The name represents OpenStorage Frozen Image Method.
 Refer to the NetBackup Replication Director Solutions Guide for more details.
 VSS VSS selects the actual snapshot method depending on which snapshot provider is configured on the client.
 For example, if the client data is stored on an EMC CLARiiON disk array, and the array administrator has fully configured the array and its snapshot capability: VSS selects the appropriate EMC CLARiiON snapshot method for the backup.
 VxFS Checkpoint Uses VxFS Storage Checkpoint to create the snapshot.
-A new Storage Checkpoint is created (UNIX only) whenever a backup using the VxFS_Checkpoint method is executed.
+A new Storage Checkpoint is created (UNIX only) whenever a backup using the VxFS\Checkpoint method is executed.
 VxVM Uses VxVM FastResync to create the snapshot.
-VxVM mirrors must be configured: (UNIX or Windows) See "About configuring VxVM" on page 101.
-The VxVM method can also use instant snapshots: See "About VxVM instant snapshots" on page 127.
+VxVM mirrors must be configured: (UNIX or Windows) See "About configuring VxVM" on page 114.
+The VxVM method can also use instant snapshots: See "About VxVM instant snapshots" on page 134.
 For Windows clients, VxVM can use the Fast File Resync feature of Storage Foundation for Windows VVR Creates a snapshot of a VxVM volume on a Veritas Volume Replication host.
+(UNIX)

+snapshot method.

-(UNIX) The disk array snapshot See the appropriate topic for your disk array and snapshot method.
+See the appropriate topic for your disk array and